savannainstitute/chestnut-burr-detection-from-drone/README.md

 For each tree in `best_image_selections.json`:
 1. Crop the canopy polygon region from the full drone image (mask outside region to black)
 2. Tile the cropped canopy into 224×224 patches with 20% overlap (stride = 179 px); skip all-black tiles
-3. Run YOLO inference on each tile (confidence threshold 0.5 by default)
+3. Run YOLO inference on the tiles in batches (`inference.tile_batch_size`), confidence threshold 0.5 by default
-4. Reconstruct tile-space detections back to full canopy coordinates by adding tile offsets
+4. Reconstruct tile-space detections to full canopy coordinates, keeping only detections whose box **center** lies in each tile's non-overlapping **core** region — so a burr in the overlap seam is counted once, not double-counted
-5. Apply NMS (IoU threshold 0.45) to suppress duplicate detections from tile overlap
+5. Apply a light global NMS (`inference.global_nms_iou`, default 0.3) to resolve any residual cross-tile duplicates
 6. Aggregate per tree: total detections, average confidence, bounding box coordinates

 The model is **auto-detected** from the most recent `training_*/` or `tuning_*/` output directory when `inference.model_path` is `null`.
 To use a specific model, set `inference.model_path` to an explicit path.